hehehenri/zap/README.md

 # Zap

-Zap is a chat application built to explore the intricacies of Relay and GraphQL, aiming to understand their strengths and weaknesses.
-Drawing inspiration from popular messaging platforms like Telegram and WhatsApp, Zap provides a simple yet effective chat experience.
+Zap is a chat application built to explore Relay and GraphQL, aiming to understand their strengths and weaknesses.
+With inspiration from popular messaging platforms like Telegram and WhatsApp, Zap provides a simple yet effective chat experience.

 ## Installation